groundh0g/why2k.org/_posts/2015-12-19-scholarship-rules.md

 ## Dates

-The summer camp website is can be found on [landryacademy.com](http://landryacademy.com/families1/camps/nc/).
+The summer camp website can be found on [landryacademy.com](http://landryacademy.com/families1/camps/nc/).

 The dates for the game programming camp are June 12 - 18, 2016.
 Obviously, we will need to make a selection before that so that the winners can make room on their calendars and plan their travel.